About the service and what to expect

 If you need urgent mental health support, outside of normal working hours, the Staying Well service is here for you to get help and advice in a relaxed, friendly and safe environment.

 Our team of Recovery Advisors are on-hand to provide non-judgmental support tailored to your needs; whether that’s simply listening or providing more in-depth support.
 Peer Support Workers (people with lived experience of mental health challenges) are also available to talk to.

 The support we provide is based on the ‘Five Ways to Wellbeing’ - connect, take notice, keep learning, be active and give.
 These steps give people the tools they need to take real control.

-In the meantime, if you have any urgent questions about your support, or have a new enquiry about our service, please contact us by phone or email (see below).
+If you have any urgent questions about your support, or have a new enquiry about our service, please contact us – details are at the bottom of this page.